 Candidate experience weaves into each point of your process, like the golden thread that binds it all together.

 So, what makes a candidate experience positive?
 Firstly, your process should be well designed and easy to follow.
-The onus is on you to provide communication at each step promptly.
+The onus is on you to provide communication at each step promptly or if you're working with a renewable energy recruitment specialist, inform them, so they can manage your potential new employees' expectations.
 It is essential your candidates do not feel you have set them up to fail, during each stage, even if they do not get the job, they should feel respected and valued.
 At no point during the recruitment process should they lose their excitement and motivation at the thought of coming to work for you.

 You have instantly failed with your candidate experience if they are confused and cannot find the information they need.
 If your candidate feels frustrated, they are more likely to vent online, which can negatively affect your employer branding and chances of attracting top talent further down the line.